 Steamboat also has a surprising number of museums, galleries, and public art.
 The Steamboat Art Museum is known for its collection of both regional artists and artwork that reflects the beauty of the area’s landscapes and wildlife.
 Admission is free, and the museum also offers ongoing presentations, lectures, open studios, and workshops.
 Once a railroad depot dating back to 1909, the Depot Art Center is now a venue for all manner of artistic expression, hosting gallery exhibits, community gatherings, and classes that teach dance, painting, yoga, and writing, among others.

 Of course, just a simple stroll around downtown Steamboat offers a convenient way to tour the many galleries and soak up art of all kinds.
-The monthly First Friday Artwalk is an excellent opportunity to see all that’s on offer, with galleries welcoming guests and staying open late, as well as music and refreshments along the self-guided route.
+The monthly First Friday Artwalk is an excellent opportunity to see all that’s to offer, with galleries welcoming guests as well as music and refreshments along the self-guided route.

 6. Free Summer Concerts

-For more than 25 years, Steamboat as brought internationally known artists to the outdoor stage for its free summer concerts.
+For more than 25 years, Steamboat has brought internationally known artists to the outdoor stage for its free summer concerts.
 Artists like Stephen Marley, Ziggy Marley, Drive-By Truckers, Trombone Shorty, and Galactic are among those who have entertained the crowds with their performances.
 Bring your chairs and blankets to this family-friendly event, and you’ll find plenty to eat and drink with dozens of vendors on site, as well as a children’s play area to keep the kiddos entertained while you soak up the tunes.
-The Mountain Music Series is another free lineup of A-list artists held at the base of Steamboat Resort in Gondola Square.
-Meanwhile, the spring skiing set can enjoy the town’s annual Bud Light Rocks the Boat series in March and April.

 7. Create Your Own Art